 Even if you don’t have a chance to see a production, seeing the beautiful building and experiencing the tours and exhibition is a wonderful day out.

-Have you been to The Globe?
+Have you ever been to The Globe?
 Which Shakespearian play would you love to see?
 Let me know in the comments box below.

 Shakespeare’s Globe | 21 New Globe Walk | Bankside | London | SE1 9DTwww.shakespearesglobe.com